 - Can you identify any of the birds you see around your backyard?

 You could do some research into the types of birds found in your area and their preferred foods.
+For example, are your kids interested in attracting and learning more about painted buntings, hummingbirds, or maybe pigeons?
 This research might involve some internet searches, using bird field guides, or even a trip to the local natural history museum if you’re really in need of some indoor wintertime diversions.

 For any of you living in Canada, here’s a list of the top 10 most common winter birds.

-You’ll need to all spend some time looking around and deciding what ingredients and style of winter bird feeder would be best for your children’s skills (if you’re going to craft your own), the local birds, and your winter weather (for example, suet will melt if it’s overly warm where you live).
+You and your kids will need to spend some time looking around and deciding what ingredients and style of winter bird feeder would be best for your children’s skills (if you’re going to craft your own), the local birds, and your winter weather (for example, suet will melt if it’s overly warm where you live).